 Local political struggles and Maoist rebels’ networks: ideology and peasant mobilization in Telangana, India (1946-1951)

-Civilian protection and aid delivery during civil war: the politics behind early warning of mass atrocities in Sri Lanka, 2000-2009
+Civilian protection and aid delivery during civil war: the politics behind early warning of mass atrocities in Sri Lanka, 2000-2009 (chapter of an edited volume on Preventing Mass Atrocities, which I am co-editing with Andrew Bennett)

 "More people in the U.S. protested in June than in any month since the January Women’s Marches."
 Monkey Cage, Washington Post, 25 July 2017.